 Bachelor degree students will be introduced to acceptable methods of establishing an internship.
 Successful and less than successful activities noted by previous interns will be evaluated.
 Interview skills will be enhanced and agreements developed.
 The course is intended for students planning to intern the following semester.
+This course is S/U graded only.
 Prerequisite: Completion of one semester in the Bachelor's program.
-[Fall, Spring] [1 credits]
+[Fall, Spring] [1 credits] [1 contact hour(s)]